systematic-magic/aop/editorials.rst

 	- Check that "News on:" is formatted in bold italics and colored in black.

 	- Check that "Title of reference article" is followed by "by" and "first author Last Name of reference article".
-If there are more then 1 author in reference article, than first author Last Name should be followed by "et al."
+If there is more then 1 author in reference article, than first author Last Name should be followed by "et al."

-	- Check that first author (or first auhtor et al.) is followed by "Oncotarget."
+	- Check that first author (or first author et al.) is followed by "Oncotarget."

 3.2.1.
 "Regular" articles: